 Over the years, NTK has grown primarily through word of mouth referrals.
 As Director, it is my mission to foster a sense of community within NTK and that parents and students feel the warmth of our staff.
 We also welcome alumni to stay in touch with us.
 With our team of talented teachers, publishing professionals, consultants and support staff, I believe NTK is more than merely a learning center.
 It will continue to thrive, providing our parents and students what they normally can’t get at school, including flexibility, personal attention, and excellence.

-Words from Our Principal
+Words from Our Centre Manager

 It has been more than nineteen years since I first entered the education profession.
 I joined NTK in 2002, after finishing my studies at Oregon State University on a scholarship.
 The mathematics teaching position was the first job I applied for upon my return to Hong Kong and I have been here ever since!